Decent-Partners/Decent-overview/README.md

 >
 > [Decred website](https://decred.org/sustainability/)

 Decred is the first in what may well later be defined as the third generation of blockchains after Bitcoin and Ethereum.
-It is one of a new breed that is public owned, sustainably funded and transparently governed - with its primary 'use case', being the ongoing funding of open source technology.
+It is one of a new breed that is publicly owned, sustainably funded and transparently governed - with its primary 'use case', being the ongoing funding of open source technology.

 > For a while, skeptics asked what $DCR's raison d'être was...
 >